hallard/WeMos-TIC/README.md

 | I2C SDL      |  GPIO22 | GPIO5   |
 | OnBoard LED  |  GPIO22 | GPIO16  |

-You can change default Rx to GPIO3 with solder pad `tic-rx`, but in this case, you need to cut the default trace and put solder between center pad and IO3, It's for advanced users, do it only if you need it and if you know what you are doing.
+You can change default Rx to `GPIO3` with solder pad `tic-rx`, but in this case, you need to cut the default trace and put solder between center pad and `IO3`, It's for advanced users, do it only if you need it and if you know what you are doing.

-Default wiring on the ESP8266 Mini D1, ESP32 Mini Dev board
+Default wiring on the ESP8266 Mini D1, [ESP32 Mini Dev board][23]

 | Pin Function   | ESP32   | ESP8266 |
 |  :---          |  :---:  |  :---:  |